javizzyv/ygo-card-search/README.md

-# ygo-card-search
+# Yu-Gi-Oh Card Searcher
-My training app made for Celtiberian
+***My training app made for Celtiberian***

+The app will fetch data from https://db.ygoprodeck.com/api.